 Exclusive to Modbus TCP, the Modbus Application Protocol (MBAP) header is a 7-byte field.
 It has all the data required for the message to be routed & processed in an Ethernet and IP environment.
 There are four subfields in the MBAP header:

-- Transaction Identifier (2 bytes): A request message & its matching response message are matched using this field.
+- Transaction Identifier (2 bytes): This field matches a request message with its corresponding response message.

-- Protocol Identifier (2 bytes): When Modbus communication is enabled, this value is always set to 0 signifying that the Modbus protocol is being utilized.
+- Protocol Identifier (2 bytes): When Modbus communication is enabled, the system always sets this value to 0, indicating the use of the Modbus protocol.

 - Length Field (2 bytes): This field specifies the number of bytes left in the frame excluding the MBAP header.

-- Unit Identifier (1 byte): This field contains the address of the device (slave) for which the message is intended similar to the address field in Modbus RTU.
+- Unit Identifier (1 byte): This field contains the address of the device (slave) to which the message is intended, similar to the address field in Modbus RTU.

 Similar to Modbus RTU, this 1-byte field specifies the kind of operation such as reading or writing data that the slave device is to carry out.

-The information that must be transmitted between devices is contained in the data field.
+The data field contains the information that devices must transmit.
 The function code and the amount of data used in the operation determine its size.

 To sum up, the MBAP header, function code field, and data field come first in a Modbus TCP frame.